 Students who complete this specialty would be eligible for:

-- Neonatal Nurse Practitioner: The California Board of Registered Nursing licensure as a nurse practitioner, and National Certification Corporation certification as a neonatal nurse practitioner (NNP).
+- Neonatal Nurse Practitioner: The California Board of Registered Nursing licensure as a Nurse Practitioner, and National Certification Corporation certification as a Neonatal Nurse Practitioner.

-- Clinical Nurse Specialist: The California Board of Registered Nursing licensure as a clinical nurse specialist (CNS).
+- Neonatal Clinical Nurse Specialist: The California Board of Registered Nursing licensure as a Clinical Nurse Specialist, and American Association of Critical-Care Nurses certification as a Neonatal Clinical Nurse Specialist.

 Application Requirements and Deadlines